 Spending time outside:

-Either you sit outside in the morning with your cuppa, or take the workout outside. either way, make it a habit to spend at least 20 minutes in nature.
-And on the weekends, try going for hikes/long walks in nature.
+Either you sit outside in the morning with your cuppa, or take the workout outside.
+Either way, make it a habit to spend at least 30 minutes in nature.
+And on the weekends, try going for hikes/long walks in nature, whenever you can.
+IF you can’t go for a hike, try a park.
+Just get outside.

 Limiting phone time/screen usage: